 "Julian Bashir, super spy" is based on the British pulp fiction character James Bond, created for novels by author Ian Fleming

 and adapted for film by producer Albert R. Broccoli

 (aka Cubby Broccoli) and others.
 Agent Bashir wears a tuxedo like James Bond and plays Bond's favourite card game Baccarat with Duchamps at the casino of Dr. Noah, who is named after Dr. No

 (1962).
 At one point, a display clock is seen to read 0:07, reflecting Bond's secret service serial number "007".
 The episode's soundtrack is reminiscent of Bond movie themes.
 Tailored suits, "jet-setting", martinis, hidden weapons, and the main villain's elaborate fortress on a mysterious island, are classic Bond film tropes that come into play here.
 Perhaps the strongest element is the "pun" names of the females in the plot including: Mona Luvsitt, Honey Bare, and Anastasia Komananov.
 See more

 LED (light emitting diode) elapsed time displays are shown on various control panels in Doctor Noah's fortress in 1964.
-Although LEDs weren't invented until 1970, the classic James Bond movies, which are being spoofed here, had a recurring gimmick of super-villains who had access to impressive futuristic technology.
+Although LEDs weren't invented until 1970, this is the classic "supervillain" plot device of James Bond movies, where the antagonists often had surprisingly easy access to improbably futuristic technology.
 See more

 Dr. Julian Bashir

 A lot of kick for a '45 Dom.